Strange-Philip/slightly_notie/README.md

 #### Illustrations

 Most of the illustrations are from a website i discovered (https://www.thedoodlelibrary.com/) .

+#### UI/UX

+Took some inspiration from pinterest but basically built out the ui all by myself 😌 .

 ##### P.S.
 Feel free to clone and mess around.
 Pull requests are welcome.
 There's a lot of data from the backend that isn't being used as per the requirements of the challenge but they can make the app's UI richer.